leothorp/sentry-javascript/MIGRATION.md

 The `Offline` integration has been removed in favor of the offline transport wrapper: http://docs.sentry.io/platforms/javascript/configuration/transports/#offline-caching

+## Removal of `enableAnrDetection` and `Anr` class

+The `enableAnrDetection` and `Anr` class have been removed.
+See the [docs](https://docs.sentry.io/platforms/node/configuration/application-not-responding/) for more details how to migrate to `anrIntegration`, the new integration for ANR detection.

 # Deprecations in 7.x

 You can use the **Experimental** [@sentry/migr8](https://www.npmjs.com/package/@sentry/migr8) to automatically update